DevicePrep™

 Quick wins (2 minutes)

-• System Settings -> Privacy & Security -> Camera -> allow the app you use.
+• System Settings -> Privacy & Security -> Camera -> allow your browser and the meeting app you use.

-• Flip any hardware shutter or keyboard camera key to open the lens.
+• Flip any physical shutter (or keyboard camera key) to unblock the lens.

 Step-by-step fix

-1. Open the DevicePrep Webcam Test and click Allow when macOS asks for camera access.
+2. Open the DevicePrep Webcam Test and click Allow when prompted; keep this tab open while you change settings.

-2. System Settings -> Privacy & Security -> Camera -> enable the app you are using (Zoom, Teams, Chrome, Safari).
+3. System Settings -> Privacy & Security -> Camera -> enable the browser/app you’re using (Safari/Chrome/Zoom/Teams), then fully quit and reopen it.

-5. If the green LED stays on but the preview is black, restart the camera services: run `sudo killall AppleCameraAssistant` and `sudo killall VDCAssistant` in Terminal.
+6. If the LED stays on but the preview is black, restart camera services in Terminal: sudo killall AppleCameraAssistant and sudo killall VDCAssistant.

-7. Restart the Mac if every app still shows a black screen after these steps.
+7. Check hardware blocks (shutter / function key), then restart the Mac if every app still shows a black preview.

 Deep fixes